sodazone/ocelloids-services/guides/TESTING.md

 cd xcm-testing-tools/
 ```

-2. Follow the instruction in the project README to set up Zombienet and assets.
+2. Follow the instruction in the project [XCM Testing Tools](https://github.com/sodazone/xcm-testing-tools) to [set up a Zombienet](https://github.com/sodazone/xcm-testing-tools#asset-set-up).

+3. Follow the instructions in the same project to [set up the test assets](https://github.com/sodazone/xcm-testing-tools#asset-set-up).

+At this point you should have running a Zombienet with the default testing configuration: Rococo local relay chain, Asset Hub local parachain and Shibuya local parachain, and you should have configured the assets and sovereign accounts required for testing XCM transfers.

 ## Run XCM Monitoring Server

+> [!NOTE]
+> Make sure that you followed the Setup Zombinet and Setup Assets instructions above.

 ### Command Line